User’s Guide to CGNS#

 For FORTRAN code, an include statement pointing to cgnslib_f.h must be present.
 (The cgnslib_f.h file comes with the CGNS software.)
 Also, it is imperative that the x, y, and z arrays be dimensioned exactly as (21,17,N), where N ≥ 9 (or else as a one-dimensional array of at least size 21*17*9) for this particular example; this is because the cg_coord_write_f routine writes the first 21*17*9 values contained in the array as it is stored in memory.
 If x, y, and z are tri-dimensional arrays and the first two indices are dimensioned larger than 21 and 17, respectively, then incorrect values will be placed in the CGNS file.
 In a real working code, one would probably either (a) use one-dimensional arrays, (b) dynamically allocate appropriate memory for x, y, and z, or else (c) pass the index values to a subroutine and write via an appropriately dimensioned work array.

 In this case, the cell dimension (icelldim) is 3 (because the grid is made up of volume cells), and the physical dimension (iphysdim) is 3 (because 3 coordinates define 3-D).
 (See the section Overview of the SIDS for a more detailed description.)
 The isize array contains the vertex size, cell size, and boundary vertex size for each index direction.
 For a 3-D structured grid, the index dimension is always the same as the cell dimension, so this means there are 3 vertex sizes, 3 cell sizes, and 3 boundary vertex sizes (one each for the i, j, and k directions).
 For structured grids, the cell size is always one less than the corresponding vertex size, and the boundary vertex size has no meaning and is always zero.
 When writing the grid coordinates, the user must use SIDS-standard names.
-For example, x, y, and z coordinates must be named CoordinateX, CoordinateY, and CoordinateZ, respectively.
+For example, coordinates of x, y, and z must be named CoordinateX, CoordinateY, and CoordinateZ, respectively.
 Other standard names exist for other possible choices.
 Finally, basename and zonename must be declared as character strings, and the integer array isize must be dimensioned appropriately.

 The grid coordinate arrays can be written in single or double precision.
 The desired data type is communicated to the API using the keywords RealSingle or RealDouble.
-The user must insure that the data type transmitted to the API is consistent with the the one used in declaring the coordinates arrays.
+The user must ensure that the data type transmitted to the API is consistent with the the one used in declaring the coordinates arrays.
 When it is compiled, the code must also link to the compiled CGNS library libcgns.a.
 Instructions for compiling the CGNS library are given in README files that come with the CGNS software.

 /* Program write_grid_str.c */